jramb/JanusClojure/README.md

         (let [port (Integer/parseInt (get (System/getenv) "PORT" "8080"))]
             (jetty/run-jetty (var app-routes) {:port port})))

+For this first level we define only the `GET "/"` route which answers only to only just that.
+The `_` after the `GET` indicates (for now) that we are not interested in the request object.
+We return only the static string `Hello, world`.

-That's it, now we can test it.
+That's it, now we can test it already!
 Fire up the Jetty instance by calling:

     $ lein run

 This starts the jetty instance listening on port 8080 (unless overruled by a environment variable `PORT`).
-To check the result, use a web browser and check `http://localhost:8080/`.
+To check the result, use a web browser and check http://localhost:8080/.

 You should see just that, "Hello, world!".